Code-Institute-Submissions/wfpblife/README.md

 ### Surface
 The aesthetic of the site is clean, fresh and suggestive of the potential gains in terms of health and vitality, from choosing a whole-food, plant-based diet.
-The idea for the colours reflect those from the **Jamie Oliver** site and the **Forks Over Knives** newsletter is purposefully designed to have a relaxing yet playful feel.
-This conscious design decision was made in an attempt to counteract the stress of preparing for tests.
-The background is designed to subtly mirror the block graphic used in the game.
-Its colours match those in the game and are muted to reinforce the background positioning.
+The idea for the colours reflect those from the **Jamie Oliver** site and the **Forks Over Knives** newsletter.
+The colour of many of the buttons have default bootstrap colours.
+At times, the choice of the simple green and red colours takes advantage of the implied _success_ and _danger_ in their class names.
+At other times, however, the choice provides something of a contrast to the green and red used throughout the site.
+The amount of space surrounding elements on larger screens underpins the clean, fresh image of the site.
+This is countered (slightly) by the use of box shading.
+To that, the use of shading provides a degree of three-dimensionality; offering the recipe to the user.

+While most of the buttons retain their bootstrap default _hover_ and _active_ actions, the _Recipe of the Week_ and _Most Popular Recipe_ have been provided with a small animation.
+This provides a further, visual signal that they are deemed to be of greater importance.
+It is hoped that this will kindle the users' competitive spirit (if only subconsciously).

-### Design Decisions
+### Data Design Decisions
 The next phase of the design process revolved around creating mock data to populate the fields, as laid out in the schema.
 It was felt that this would prove the schema design and highlight any difficulties in querying the database, prior to committing the design to code.

 The tools used to achieve this included the command line, [Mongo Shell](https://docs.mongodb.com/manual/mongo/), [Robo 3T](https://robomongo.org/), [Moon Modeler](https://www.datensen.com/data-modeling/moon-modeler-for-databases.html) and [Mockaroo](https://www.mockaroo.com).
 While Mockaroo proved useful in creating some of the test data, a solution has yet to be found to the problem of creating data in the required formats for MongoDB.